xsonali/hubrepo/README.md

 ## Architecture Overview

-The design follows a Hub-Spoke topology with secure access via P2S VPN and central monitoring in the third spoke.
-Workloads are distributed across spoke networks for web, application, and database/infra tiers.
+The design follows a Hub-Spoke topology with secure access via Point-to-Site (P2S) VPN and centralized monitoring through Azure Sentinel.
+Azure Sentinel is deployed in a separate resource group by importing the existing workspace to improve manageability and scalability.

 _This diagram illustrates the hub-spoke network architecture deployed in Microsoft Azure._